History of First Century Gospel Church by the current Head Pastor James Ambrose Clark, III.

 Surely He has borne our griefs and carried our sorrows; yet we esteemed Him stricken, smitten by God, and afflicted.
 But He was wounded for our transgressions, He was bruised for our iniquities; the chastisement for our peace was upon Him, and by His stripes we are healed.
 (Isaiah 53:4-5)

-After ministering at Faith Tabernacle for eight years, and due to some major differences, there was a split, and Pastor A. Clark left the Faith Tabernacle, and in late 1925, established another church.
+After ministering at Faith Tabernacle for eight years as the Presiding Elder, and due to some major differences, there was a split, and Pastor A. Clark left the Faith Tabernacle, and in late 1925, established another church.
 His family and some of the congregation from Faith Tabernacle made up the new First Century Gospel Church in Philadelphia, Pennsylvania, USA.

 After he became Head Pastor in 1968, Pastor James Clark challenged his congregations to a higher spiritual standard of holiness and obedience to God’s Word than what his grandfather and father preached on Divine Healing.
 He complained that some people joined the church without fully repenting of their sins nor surrendering their lives to the Savior Jesus Christ.
 They neither had the Holy Spirit’s Regeneration nor the New Birth that allows true Christians to live a sanctified life.